Longear sunfish

 The species prefers densely vegetated, shallow waters in lakes, ponds, and sluggish streams.
 Its diet can include insects, aquatic invertebrates, and small fish.
 Avoiding strong currents, longear sunfish are usually present in small to moderate flowing streams, rivers, and reservoirs.
 The genus Lepomis has a well-characterized mating behavior where parental care is done by the male.
-He makes and defends the nest.
-Males fan the eggs to remove silt and other debris until the larvae hatch.
+The male makes and defends the nest, and fans the eggs to remove silt and other debris until the larvae hatch.
 Some longear females produce 4,000 eggs.
 They spawn in groups but do not form large colonies.

-Longear sunfish are better at getting food in moving waters than still waters.
-This may explain why they are more abundant in streams than lakes.
+Longear sunfish are better at getting food in moving waters than still waters; this may explain why they are more abundant in streams than lakes.
 For the most part, longear sunfish are active during the day and inactive at night.
 There are very few conservation acts currently being performed in order to maintain the distribution and abundance of this species.

 Geographic distribution

 Longear sunfish are found in North America, primarily in the Mississippi and Great Lakes regions.
 Longear sunfish are mostly found in freshwater areas west of the Appalachian Mountains.
 Some Lepomis populations are located as far north and west as southern Quebec and Minnesota.
 The species has also been spotted in places as far south and west as central Mexico and New Mexico.
-The native territory of the longear sunfish is exclusive to the North American Continent.
-It is found primarily in the Mississippi and Great Lakes watersheds.
-The longear sunfish is restricted in range to certain large streams.
-This species can be located in the St. Lawrence and Great Lakes, Hudson Bay, and Mississippi River.
 The species has been introduced to stream ecosystems along the eastern coast of the United States.
 The distribution of the longear sunfish throughout North America has not been affected since the species has been followed.
 This may be due to the species' ability to travel throughout large bodies of water, thus avoiding dams and man-made interferences along smaller streams.
 They are also able to occupy different body of water types, thus making them more resilient to a decrease in their range distribution.